gwaldron/osgearth/docs/source/user/features.rst

 to any feature layer

   * The ``<features>`` block describes the actual feature source; i.e., where osgEarth should go to find the input data.
+Alteratively, a ``<feature_source>`` references another layer that specifies the feature data.

   * The ``<styles>`` block describes how osgEarth should render the features, i.e., their appearance in the scene.
 We call this the *stylesheet* or the *symbology*.